 speakers and book signers.

 • Find an author or illustrator who already lives in your area—their honorarium is likely to be smaller, since you won’t have to cover as many travel expenses.
-See our Where Authors Live page for some ideas, and the blog Authors By State also lists authors who do school visits in each state.
+Browse our list of authors and illustrators who do visits and sort by state.

 • Too far away from popular authors or beyond the budget to schedule an in-person visit?
-Create a classroom project for students to write letters to a favorite author or invite the author to Skype to the whole class.
-Many authors and illustrators will offer discounted or even free Skype visits to classes that have used their books.
+Create a classroom project for students to write letters to a favorite author or consider arranging a virtual visit.
+Many authors and illustrators will offer discounted or even free virtual visits to classes that have used their books.

 If you can’t set up an in-person or virtual visit, there are still ways to include the author in your unit of study:

 • Often there are additional planning materials, videos, and interviews with children’s authors available.
 We have a Pinterest page called “Cinematic Magic: Book Trailers,” filled with author and illustrator interviews and book trailers.
 You can also find interviews and guest posts with many of our authors right here on the blog.